anderkve/FYS3150/_sources/book/introduction_to_cpp/write_to_file.md

 ## Example with nicely formatted numbers

 Below is a slightly more elaborate example.
 It computes y = x^2 for 101 points from x=0.0 to x=1.0 (i.e. with a stepsize of 0.01), and writes the x and y values to a file `x_y.txt` in a nicely formatted way.
-For this formatting we use functionality from `<iomanip>`.
+For this formatting, we use functionality from `<iomanip>`.

 ```c++
 #include <iostream>